-FCC tip: check that the e-bike you are looking at uses battery, motor and controls from a mainstream component supplier.
+FCC tip: it is better if the e-bike you are looking at uses battery, motor and controls from a mainstream component supplier.
 This will make it easier to manage any warrantee issues, get local servicing and spare parts.
-Whist there is no industry standard, the majority of bike manufacturer get their electric assist components from one of 4 manufactures, namely:
+Whist there is no industry standard, the majority of bike manufacturer get their electric assist component from one of 4 manufactures, namely:

 This may well not be the case for more specialist e-bikes that are super lightweight or folding, still, it is worth checking and considering when you purchase.

 Electric motors from the mainstream suppliers are very reliable.
 For instance,, the Bosch motor is derived from the power steering of the VW Golf with a 20 year history of safety-critical use.
 Battery, motor and controllers are all sealed units, designed for tens of thousands of miles use with very low mechanical wear and tear.
 The main additional servicing cost (compared to an unassisted bike) is for periodic (6-monthly) updates to the controller software which may add £20 to the normal bike servicing bill.

 Modern e-bike systems allow the rider to control the assistance level with the motor providing up to 300% as much power as the rider, up to the continuous 250w legal power limit.
 But let’s put that in perspective, an elite road cyclist will only maintain 400w.
 An e-bike rider can expend just 80W to achieve a total of 330w once you add in the motor assist.
 On the steepest hills in Farnham, that is a comfortable, no-sweat, 8mph.